Western Illinois University: Macomb Campus

 eRecruiting is an online recruiting system designed to connect employers with potential recruits from the WIU student and alumni populations.
 There is no cost to register. eRecruiting allows employers to post current job and internship postings directly to the system.
 For more information, visit the eRecruiting website.

-Each year, WIU Career Services hosts three career fairs (Fall Career Fair, Law Enforcement and Justice Administration Career Fair, and Spring Career Fair).
-Visit the website for more information.
+Each year, WIU Career Development Center (CDC) hosts three career fairs (Fall Career and Internship Fair, Law Enforcement and Justice Administration Career Fair, and Spring Career Fair).
+Visit the website for more information or call the office, (309) 298-1838

 On-campus interviews: If you are interested in interviewing students on the WIU campus, please call our office at (309) 298-1838 or email email@example.com.
 We have six recruiter interviewing rooms in the office, with the option to reserve other rooms on campus.
 We also have a room to conduct Skype interviews.

-The Career Services Staff is always looking for employer volunteers to speak to our University 390: Pre-employment Preparation class, as well as to conduct mock interviews with students.
+The CDC Staff is always looking for employer volunteers to speak to our University 390: Pre-employment Preparation class, as well as to conduct mock interviews with students.
 If you are interested in these opportunities, please contact our office.